Janice Fehlauer, Piano

 Carnaval das crianças (1919-20)

-My daughters were born in Houston, and because my husband and I are both immigrants to the United States, I’ve thought a lot about the ways in which their cultural upbringing differs from my own.
-I've always been careful not to allow my daughters to feel “placeless”; meaning, I don't want to immerse them in the traditions and culture of my German-Canadian origins or my husband's Colombian origins to the exclusion of the place where they themselves were born.
-One way in which I’ve consciously tried to give them roots in the Gulf Coast is by celebrating Mardi Gras, a regionally important holiday.
+My husband and I are both immigrants to the United States, but our daughters were born in Houston, and so I’ve thought a lot about the ways in which their cultural upbringing differs from my own.
+I've always been intentional about giving my daughters a sense of "place”; what this means to me is that I try to balance their immersion in the cultural traditions of my and my husband's origins with a healthy dose of fully belonging to the place where they were born.
+One way in which we've made an effort to give them roots in the Gulf Coast is by celebrating Mardi Gras, a regionally important holiday.